HDR & More Immersive Sound Is Our Future

 With my nervousness quelled, I started to think ‘ok, if I’m going to do this, who am I going to sell Dolby Vision HDR services to?’

 - The Known Quantity – The obvious choice was the production companies and networks that I already worked with.
-Networks like National Geographic, Discovery, Smithsonian, plus all the sister networks under those network umbrellas had been making a big push into streaming OTT services for years.
+Networks like National Geographic, Discovery, Smithsonian, plus all the sister networks under those network umbrellas have been making a big push into streaming OTT services for years.
 After some meetings and phone calls, it was clear these groups were definitely interested in HDR and Dolby Vision for their OTT offerings.

 - The Indie Film Maker – So-called ‘indie’ filmmaking is not what it used to be!
 Many short and feature-length films I’ve graded over the past few years have been beautiful and shot using future forward workflows i.e. RAW, UHD/4k.
 So, if I could upsell these productions to a Dolby Vision workflow, not only would they get a stunning HDR grade but ultimately an awesome generic HDR version (HDR10), and an SDR version as well — thanks to the Dolby Vision final encoding process (discussed in later installments in this series).